comtravo/ctparse/CONTRIBUTING.rst

     from ctparse.ctparse import regenerate_model

+    regenerate_model()

+  To avoid issues with reloading, pls. restart the python interpreter after regenerating the model.

   If this fixes the issue please commit the updated ``corpus.py`` and the updated model as a PR.